Actindo-AG/Documentation/Core1Platform/UsingCore1/04_WorkWithLists.md

 #### Prerequisite

-You have opened a LIST in any module
+You have opened a list in any module

 #### Procedure